BertKoor/wt-module-custom-views/README.md

 # webtrees module for custom views (and translations)

-This [webtrees](https://www.webtrees.net) module provides a storage location for customized versions of the `.phtml` files outside of the usual `resources/views/` directory, so they remain untouched upon upgrades.
+This [webtrees](https://www.webtrees.net) module provides a storage location for customized versions of the `.phtml` files outside the usual `resources/views/` directory, so they remain untouched upon upgrades.

 For simple textual changes it also supports custom translations through `.php` or `.csv` files.